psmithiv/nioc/README.md

 ```

 #### "singleton"
-Lastly, beens may be tagged with "singleton": false.
+Lastly, beans may be tagged with "singleton": false.
 This will instruct nioc to create a new instance of the bean every time it is injected.

 ```js
 {